AVEVA/PI-Connector-for-UFL-Samples/ini/README.md

-# PI-Connector-for-UFL-Samples - PYTHON
+# PI-Connector-for-UFL-Samples

 These samples show how to get started with the PI Connector for UFL REST endpoint feature.

 ## Contents

-1. Details on how to use of the PI Connector for UFL REST endpoint.
-2. Python sample to create a data file and "PUT" it to the UFL REST endpoint.
+1. generate.py is one example showing how to automatically generate an ini file base on a list of tags.

 ##Getting Started

 You will need a development/test PI System and the PI Connector for UFL (the samples were tested with version 1.0.0.41).
-The file [PI Connector for UFL REST samples](PI Connector for UFL REST samples.pdf) provides additional details about the samples.

 ##Licensing